BeresIvan/ReadmeGenerator/README.md

 * The project repository: https://github.com/BeresIvan/READMEGenerator
 * The README.MD file with all the instructions: https://github.com/BeresIvan/READMEGenerator/README.md
-* The Index.js file contains all the dependencies
+* The Index.js, api.js ans generateMarkdown.js file contains all the dependencies
 * The package.json file contains the packages
 * The .gitignore file containes all off the files names to ignore.